BIGRoC: Boosting Image Generation via a Robust Classifier: Introduction

-The method presented in this article is general and model-agnostic, and it can be applied to any image generator, both conditional or unconditional, without requiring access to its weights.
-In the unconditional case, since we do not have a target class to guide the boosting process, we propose to estimate it via the trained robust classifier.
+Contrary to other refinement methods, BIGRoC is general and model-agnostic that can be applied to any image generator, both conditional or unconditional, without requiring access to its weights, given an adversarially trained classifier.
 The marked performance improvement achieved by our proposed method is demonstrated in a series of experiments on a wide range of image generators on CIFAR-10 and ImageNet datasets.
 We show that this approach enables us to significantly improve the quality of images synthesized by relatively simple models, boosting them to a level of more sophisticated and complex ones.
-Furthermore, we demonstrate the ability of our method to enhance the performance of higher-quality state-of-the-art (SOTA) generative architectures, both qualitatively and quantitatively.
-Specifically, applying BIGRoC on the outputs of guided diffusion, \cite{dhariwal2021diffusion}, leads to a new SOTA in image synthesis over ImageNet $128\times128$ and $256\times256$ -- We achieve FIDs of 2.53 and 3.63, improving the previous SOTA by 14.81\% and 7.87\%, respectively.
+Furthermore, we show the ability of our method to enhance the performance of generative architectures of the highest quality, both qualitatively and quantitatively.
+Specifically, applying BIGRoC on the outputs of guided diffusion, \citep{dhariwal2021diffusion} significantly improves its performance on ImageNet $128\times128$ and $256\times256$ -- achieving FIDs of 2.53 and 3.63, an improvement of 14.81\% and 7.87\%, respectively.
+Moreover, to truly validate that BIGRoC perceptually refines samples, we present an opinion survey, which finds that human evaluators significantly prefer the outputs of our method.
+As such, our work exposes the striking generative capabilities of adversarially trained classifiers.
+These abilities were yet to be fully discovered and utilized in previous work.
+To summarize, our contributions are as follow: \begin{itemize}[leftmargin=*] \item We introduce BIGRoC, the first model-agnostic approach for image generation refinement by harnessing the Perceptually Aligned Gradients phenomenon. \item Extensive experiments on CIFAR-10 and ImageNet (both $128\times128$ and $256\times256$) show significant quantitative and qualitative improvements across a wide range of generative models. \item We reveal the exceptional generative power of Adversarially Robust classifiers, as the same model is capable of refining both low-quality and State-Of-The-Art image synthesizers. \end{itemize}